+Other Asset-Backed Securities, or ABS

-Asset Class Principal Investments Residential Mortgage-Backed Securities, or RMBS Non-Agency RMBS, including investment-grade and non- investment grade classes, including the BB-rated, B-rated and non- rated classes.
-Agency RMBS.
-Residential Mortgage Loans • Prime mortgage loans, which are mortgage loans that conform to the underwriting guidelines of Fannie Mae and Freddie Mac, which we refer to as Agency Guidelines; and jumbo prime mortgage loans, which are mortgage loans that conform to the Agency Guidelines except as to loan size.
-Alt-A mortgage loans, which are mortgage loans that may have been originated using documentation standards that are less stringent than the documentation standards applied by certain other first lien mortgage loan purchase programs, such as the Agency Guidelines, but have one or more compensating factors such as a borrower with a strong credit or mortgage history or significant assets.
-Other Asset-Backed Securities, or ABS Commercial mortgage-backed securities, or CMBS.
-Debt and equity tranches of collateralized debt obligations, or CDOs.
-Consumer and non-consumer ABS, including investment-grade and non-investment grade classes, including the BB-rated, B-rated and non-rated classes.
+- Non-Agency RMBS, including investment- grade and noninvestment grade classes, including the BB-rated, B-rated and nonrated classes. - Agency RMBS. - Prime mortgage loans, which are mortgage loans that conform to the underwriting guidelines of Fannie Mae and Freddie Mac, which we refer to as Agency Guidelines; and jumbo prime mortgage loans, which are mortgage loans that conform to the Agency Guidelines except as to loan size. - Alt-A mortgage loans, which are mortgage loans that may have been originated using documentation standards that are less stringent than the documentation standards applied by certain other first lien mortgage loan purchase programs, such as the Agency Guidelines, but have one or more compensating factors such as a borrower with a strong credit or mortgage history or significant assets. - Commercial mortgage-backed securities, or CMBS. - Debt and equity tranches of collateralized debt obligations, or CDOs. - Consumer and non-consumer ABS, including investment-grade and non-investment grade classes, including the BB-rated, B-rated and non-rated classes.

 Since we commenced operations in November 2007, we have focused our investment activities on acquiring non-Agency RMBS and on purchasing residential mortgage loans that have been originated by select high-quality originators, including the retail lending operations of leading commercial banks.
 This is in contrast to Annaly's strategy which concentrates on Agency RMBS.
 Our investment portfolio at June 30, 2008 was weighted toward non-Agency RMBS.
 After the consummation of this offering, we expect that over the near term our investment portfolio will continue to be weighted toward RMBS, subject to maintaining our REIT qualification and our 1940 Act exemption.
 In addition, we have engaged in and anticipate continuing to engage in transactions with residential mortgage lending operations of leading commercial banks and other high-quality originators in which we identify and re-underwrite residential mortgage loans owned by such entities, and rather than purchasing and securitizing such residential mortgage loans ourselves, we and the originator would structure the securitization and we would purchase the resulting mezzanine and subordinate non-Agency RMBS.
 We may also engage in similar transactions with non-Agency RMBS in which we would acquire AAA-rated non-Agency RMBS and immediately re-securitize those securities.
-We would sell the resulting AAA-rated super senior RMBS and retain the AAA-rated mezzanine RMBS.
+We would sell the resulting MAA-rated super senior RMBS and retain the AAA-rated mezzanine RMBS.
 Our investment decisions, however, will depend on prevailing market conditions and will change over time.
 As a result, we cannot predict the percentage of our assets that will be invested in each asset class or whether we will invest in other classes of investments.
 We may change our investment strategy and policies without a vote of our stockholders.